Alec Udell: Early career

-SRO GT World Challenge America
+GT World Challenge America

-2017 saw Alec jump into GT3 ranks competing in the No. 17 Euroworld Motorsports Porsche GT3R initially in GT-A within the SRO series, where he won both of the opening rounds at St. Petersburg.
-From there he was put into the Pro Category to compete against full factory efforts as a privateer, finding sponsorship and still a student in college.
-He had a career best overall Podium at Mid-Ohio finishing 3rd, behind Porsche Factory driver Patrick Long.
+2017 saw Udell jump into GT3 ranks competing in the No. 17 Euroworld Motorsports Porsche GT3R initially in GT-A within the SRO series, where he won both of the opening rounds at St. Petersburg.
+From there, he was put into the Pro Category to compete against full factory efforts as a privateer, finding sponsorship and still a student in college.
+He had a career best overall podium at Mid-Ohio finishing third, behind Porsche Factory driver Patrick Long.

-Additionally in 2017 Udell competed in the SprintX Pro-Am category in the No. 77 Calvert Dynamics Porsche GT3R.
+Additionally in 2017, Udell competed in the SprintX Pro-Am category in the No. 77 Calvert Dynamics Porsche GT3R.

-In 2018 Udell Competed in 5 events in the No. 41 Loci Porsche GT3R, having a career best finish at VIRginia International Raceway, finishing 3rd in SprintX Pro-Pro.
+In 2018, Udell Competed in five events in the No. 41 Loci Porsche GT3R, having a career best finish at VIRginia International Raceway, finishing third in SprintX Pro-Pro.

+Udell returned to GT World Challenge America in 2024, joining Corvette factory driver Tommy Milner at DXDT Racing.
+Despite skipping the first two rounds, the pair managed to pick up seven victories, hand the Chevrolet Corvette Z06 GT3.R its first ever win, and finish runner-up overall.

-SRO GT4 European Series
+GT4 European Series

-In 2019, Alec made the jump to European Competition, competing in the SRO GT4 European Series in the No. 25 MDM Motorsport BMW M4.
-Udell competed in the Silver Cup class, winning 3 races, finishing 5 times on the podium and ultimately winning the Silver Championship in his first year of European Competition.
+In 2019, Udell made the jump to European Competition, competing in the SRO GT4 European Series in the No. 25 MDM Motorsport BMW M4.
+Udell competed in the Silver Cup class, winning three races, finishing five times on the podium and ultimately winning the Silver Championship in his first year of European Competition.

+IMSA SportsCar Championship

+Udell's KellyMoss with Riley Porsche in 2023.

+Udell made his full-time IMSA debut in 2023, driving a Porsche 911 GT3 R (992) for Kelly-Moss with Riley.
+Partnering bronze-rated David Brule and Porsche stalwart Julien Andlauer, Udell scored three podiums, including one at the 12 Hours of Sebring, and grabbed pole position at Laguna Seca to secure ninth in the GTD standings.

+In 2025, Udell and his GTWC America team DXDT Racing graduated to IMSA.
+He was joined by various teammates across the year, namely Corvette works driver Charlie Eastwood and Salih Yoluç in the endurance rounds and Robert Wickens at the sprint races.
+It was a podium-less season for Udell, who finished 14th in GTD.

+Formula One

+In 2026, Udell signed for the new Cadillac F1 Team as simulator driver.